runicscribe/worldbuilding-docs/dae-machina/culture/organizations/religions.md

 Loss of honor - through betrayal, failure, or selfishness - coresponds to loss of station, and the honor of parents caries on to their children.
 In this way, the society of the empire has a form of caste system, albeit one with a fair amount of vertical mobility.

-Most don't consider these practuces to be a religion per se, as it venerates no higher powers, except perhaps the empire itself, and has no mythos of its own.
+Most don't consider these practices to be a religion per se, as it venerates no higher powers, except perhaps the empire itself, and has no mythos of its own.
-However, within the framework set out by these practices there does exist various smaller religions, venerating an array different of ancestors-gods, thereby echoing the importance of lineage enshrined by the creed.
+However, within the framework set out by these practices there does exist various smaller religions, venerating an array different of ancestor-gods, thereby echoing the importance of lineage enshrined by the creed.

 This doctrine explicitly excludes anyone who isn't 'thal, so any 'xhal, 'fae, or 'jinn which live in the heartland exist on the fringes of society.
 Outside the heartland, sentiments are somewhat more relaxed.